NEONScience/NEON-Data-Skills/tutorials/Other/GEE/1-intro-aop-gee-series/1f_ndvi_time_series.md

 ## Read in AOP and Landsat 8 Surface Reflectance Image Collections

-First read in the AOP SDR data and the Landsat 8 data, filtering by the site center point / region of interest, and by date.
+First read in the AOP directional reflectance data and the Landsat 8 data, filtering the AOP data by the site (GRSM) and filtering the Landsat data by the Chimney Tops Fire region of interest, and by date.

 ```javascript
 // Specify center location and for GRSM